 Note that in cell A4, the Excel Degrees function is used to convert the calculated angle from radians to degrees.

-Further information and examples of the Excel Atan function can be found on the Microsoft Office website.
+For further information and examples of the Excel Atan function, see the Microsoft Office website.

 If you get an error from the Excel Atan Function, this is likely to be the #VALUE! error: